hey-nicolasklein/nico-so/README.md

 My personal website, written in ReactJS using the Next.JS framework. <br> The site is live at [nico.so](https://nico.so). <br> Animations have been made with FramerMotion and ReactSpring.
 The website utilizes the Spotify Api to show songs I've recently listened to.
-The raw-data can be accessed through the NextJS API entpoints `api/spotify/recent` or `api/spotify/top`.
+The raw-data can be accessed through the NextJS API endpoints `api/spotify/recent` or `api/spotify/top`.

 ## Installation